up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw620-700-with-the-was-110.md

 === "HLX-SFPX"

     [HALNy] has provided a custom firmware with satisfactory customization for masquerading as the BGW62-700.
-    It's available by request from [HALNy] and has been made available for download at
+    It's available by request from [HALNy] and has been made available for download at:

+    !!! note "Disable browser HTTPS-Only mode or Always use secure connection temporarily to download"

     <http://beta.elmat.pl/aktywa/MATERIALY/HALNy/HLX-SFPX/FIRMWARE/HLX-SFPX_V7-0-7p1.zip>

     <div class="swiper" markdown>